dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 ### DVC

-We will push files to a local remote folder, but this works similarly with an S3 URL:
+We will push files to a local remote folder (this works similarly with an S3 URL):
 ```bash
 > mkdir -p /tmp/dvc-remote
 > dvc add dvc_remote /tmp/dvc-remote